warpas/warpas.github.io/posts/unfinished/When is the next post going to be published?.md

 If starting out
 - - - -

-Problems I hope to solve:
-* publishing low quality posts.

-“If I had more time I would have written a shorter letter” — Mark Twain

-I’ve decided to publish a post as soon as it’s ready.
-Answering what “ready” means is a bit more tricky.

 I'm aware perfectionist tendencies are running rampant among creatine types.
 Luckily I never considered myself to be creative.
 In web development here's a seemingly ubiquitous concept of cutting project scope to reach a Minimum Viable Product.
 How do you understand MVP blog post?